d4n3sh/thedaneshproject/content/posts/2008-01-13-skype-now-on-psp.md

 I'm saving up some cash to get me a PSP and iPOD.
 Gadgets man's toys :).
 What would you recommend, iPOD or PSP?

 Since moving into my new job I've been saving up some moola every month but I am still on the lookout for freelance jobs though.
-Nothing is better then being your own boss&#8230;..
+Nothing is better then being your own boss.....
 Source: [Sony][2]

  [1]: http://img184.imageshack.us/img184/6495/skypepspzm5.png